A Survey on Transformer Compression: Architecture Preserved Compression

 \textbf{API-based KD.} Today's language models have reached unprecedented scale~\cite{brown2020language,wei2022emergent, schaeffer2023emergent} in terms of computation and model parameters, as evident from the significant advancements made in large language models (LLMs) like GPT-4~\cite{gpt4}.
 However, the power of such models is only accessible through their APIs, which limits the ability to utilize conventional KD methods that rely on intermediate features or logits of the teacher model.
 In this section, we will discuss API-based KD, also known as black-box KD, where only the teacher's final generations are accessible for the purpose of distillation.

 Several recent studies~\cite{ho2022large,hsieh2023distilling,magister2022teaching,wang2023scott,saha2023can,jiang2023lion,wu2023lamini,li2022explanations,west2021symbolic} have showed the promising results in fine-tuning small models on the outputs generated by LLMs.
-Specifically, they first prompted a very large teacher model, such as GPT-3 with 175B parameters, to solve complex questions via chain-of-thought (CoT) reasoning~\cite{wei2022chain}.
-Then, they used the generated instructions~\cite{jiang2023lion,wu2023lamini}, explanations~\cite{li2022explanations} or rationales~\cite{ho2022large} to fine-tune a much smaller student.
-Furthermore, Zhu~\etal~\cite{zhu2023pad} proposed PaD, which utilizes program-aided reasoning, such as an additional Python interpreter, to help student models overcome faulty steps in the CoT reasoning with automated error checking.
-Shridhar~\etal~\cite{shridhar2023distilling} introduced Socratic CoT that trains a combination of two small distilled models: a problem decomposer and a subproblem solver.
+Specifically, they first prompt a very large teacher model, such as GPT-3 with 175B parameters, to solve complex questions via chain-of-thought (CoT) reasoning~\cite{wei2022chain}.
+Then, they use the generated instructions~\cite{jiang2023lion,wu2023lamini}, explanations~\cite{li2022explanations} or rationales~\cite{ho2022large} to fine-tune a much smaller student.
+Furthermore, Zhu~\etal~\cite{zhu2023pad} proposes PaD, which utilizes program-aided reasoning, such as an additional Python interpreter, to help student models overcome faulty steps in the CoT reasoning with automated error checking.
+Shridhar~\etal~\cite{shridhar2023distilling} introduces Socratic CoT that trains a combination of two small distilled models: a problem decomposer and a subproblem solver.
 These models work together to decompose and solve complex problems effectively.
-Fu~\etal~\cite{fu2023specializing} demonstrated that specializing the small student model's abilities for the specific reasoning task, by transferring the knowledge in larger teacher model's generic directions, yields promising results.
-Jiang~\etal~\cite{jiang2023lion} identified a shortcoming in the aforementioned approaches, as they lacked the ability to incorporate feedback for identifying challenging instructions where the student model's performance falls short.
-To address this limitation, they proposed a three-stage adversarial loop of distillation that incorporates feedback and addresses these challenging instructions.
+Fu~\etal~\cite{fu2023specializing} demonstrates that specializing the small student model's abilities for the specific reasoning task, by transferring the knowledge in larger teacher model's generic directions, yields promising results.
+Jiang~\etal~\cite{jiang2023lion} identifies a shortcoming in the aforementioned approaches, as they lack the ability to incorporate feedback for identifying challenging instructions where the student model's performance falls short.
+To address this limitation, they propose a three-stage adversarial loop of distillation that incorporates feedback and addresses these challenging instructions.

-\textbf{Other KDs.} Xu~\etal~\cite{xu2020bert} compressed the BERT model by progressive module replacing.
-The original model was first divided into multiple modules, and more compact substitutes are created for these modules.
-Then, they randomly substituted the original modules with their corresponding substitutes and train the compact modules without any additional loss functions.
+\textbf{Other KDs.} Xu~\etal~\cite{xu2020bert} compresses the BERT model by progressive module replacing.
+The original model is first divided into multiple modules, and more compact substitutes are created for these modules.
+Then, they randomly substitute the original modules with their corresponding substitutes and train the compact modules without any additional loss functions.